Fonta1n3/Plasma/Readme.md

 ⚠️ Plasma is in beta!

 ## Features
-- LNSocket/LNLink for connectiong to your node
+- LNSocket/LNLink for connecting to your node
 - Bolt12 send/receive
 - Bolt11 send/receive
 - Taproot addresses for onchain deposits